Mechanisms of Injury in a Rear End Accident

 According to the National Highway Traffic Safety Administration (NHTSA), approximately 29 percent of all car accidents are rear end collisions.
 The NHTSA reports that these accidents are the most common type of car crash and result in a substantial number of injuries and fatalities each year.
 One of the most dangerous aspects of rear-end collisions is that the driver of the vehicle in front does not usually anticipate an impending collision.
 Therefore, they do not have an opportunity to take protective measures, such as bracing for impact.

 This brings us to the science behind rear-end collisions.
 The faster a car rear-ends a victim, the more traumatic the injury.
 However, researchers have found that injuries can result even at very low speeds.
-The potential severity of an injury largely depends on the mechanism of injury, which we explain below.
+The potential severity of an injury largely depends on the mechanism of injury, which our Florida car accident lawyers explain below.

 What Is a Mechanism of Injury?